 None; Privileges should be updated automatically each quarter

 Visit the ID & Privileges Office to gain access.
-Borrowing privileges are not available until a Chicago card is issued.
+Borrowing privileges are not available until a UChicago card is issued.

 |Students unregistered or on a leave of absence||